gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 The `providerConfig.caches[].garbageCollection.ttl` field is the time to live of a blob in the cache.
 If the field is set to `0s`, the garbage collection is disabled.
 Defaults to `168h` (7 days).
 See the [Garbage Collection section](#garbage-collection) for more details.

 The `providerConfig.caches[].secretReferenceName` is the name of the reference for the Secret containing the upstream registry credentials.
 To cache images from a private registry, credentials to the upstream registry should be supplied.
 For more details, see [How to provide credentials for upstream registry](upstream-credentials.md#how-to-provide-credentials-for-upstream-registry).

+The `providerConfig.caches[].serviceNameSuffix` field allows to customize the naming of the deployed service after the `registry-` prefix.
+This is useful in scenarios where environment specific registries should be available under the same name across shoots.

 > [!NOTE]
 > It is only possible to provide one set of credentials for one private upstream registry.